Paal Fredrik Skjørten Kvarberg

 Public Models of Well-being

-My PhD project is a part of the interdisciplinary research project Modeling Human Happiness at the University of Oslo.
+My PhD is a part of the interdisciplinary research project Modeling Human Happiness at the University of Oslo.
 This project integrates insights from philosophy and psychology to develop models of well-being that can inform national quality of life measurement and political priority setting.
-The group consists of several psychologists and philosophers.The aim of my PhD project is to support the effort to apply data on well-being in policy evaluation and development, so that we can learn which policies are cost-effective ways to improve the well-being of citizens today and in the future.
+The group consists of several psychologists and philosophers.The aim of my PhD project is to support the effort to apply data on well-being in policy evaluation and development, so that we can learn which policies are the most cost-effective ways to make people better off.

 Experimental Forecasting Tournament